|

 Overseeing the introduction of a new James Bond was former British

-television director Martin Campbell, but declined to continue although
+television director Martin Campbell, who declined to continue with the

 he was offered the opportunity to direct further James Bond films